 We met Adrienne in the Piazza della Repubblica right after we had enjoyed a delicious espresso and I drooled at the sweets display.

 We began our food pilgrimage at Procacci, a beautiful truffle shop belonging to the Antinori wine family.
 We sampled (and then ordered more!) of their house specialty, Panini tartufati, a small sandwich with a special truffle cream.
 Just inhaling the air in this shop is pure heaven and the locals arrive in the late afternoon for a glass of prosecco and Panini tartufate as an apertivo.

 We walked around with Adrienne pointing out a bit of history about some of the buildings (mostly owned by wine families in the area) and little unique elements such as the original “drive-thru” windows.
 The noblemen would drive up to the window for a glass of wine and then hit the road.

-What I loved about this spot (and all the places we went to where that they were full of locals).
-At Giacosa, there were business men standing around eating their bowls of pasta, going back for seconds and quickly drinking down their espressos before heading back to work.
+What I loved about this spot (and all the places we went to were full of locals).
+At Giacosa, there were businessmen standing around eating their bowls of pasta, going back for seconds and quickly drinking down their espressos before heading back to work.

 During our five days in Florence, we visited Café Giacosa quite a few times!

 Mr. Misadventures and I use/eat a lot of olive oil, so Adrienne took us to the store where she buys hers, La Bottega dell’Olio, or as I like to call it, heaven!
 Different types of olive oil are used with different dishes, whether it is to dip into, put on top of pasta, or marinating, it is not one size fits all.
 We tasted several olive oils from regions all over Italy as well as balsamic vinegar, I never wanted to leave.

 Last stop was a grocery store.
 More like the traiteurs I am familiar in France.
 But it’s a store you can sit down and eat in as well.